 After the Green Card Is Approved

-If your relative has already received an immigrant visa and entered the U.S., becoming a lawful permanent resident, or if their green card has been approved, withdrawing your petition becomes more complicated.
-You can request to rescind the petition, but they are unlikely to act unless fraud is involved, If that is the case, USCIS will investigate further.
+If your relative has received an immigrant visa and entered the U.S. as a lawful permanent resident, or if USCIS has approved their green card, withdrawing your petition becomes more complicated.
+You can request to rescind the petition, but USCIS is unlikely to take action unless fraud is involved.
+In those situations, USCIS will conduct a further investigation.

-For example, if you claim that the marriage was solely for obtaining a green card, your involvement and any potential compensation will be examined In such cases, it’s important to consult an immigration attorney before taking action.
+For example, if you allege that the marriage was solely for obtaining a green card, USCIS will examine your involvement and any potential compensation.
+Before taking action, it’s crucial to consult an immigration attorney.

 False statements on the I-130 petition can lead to penalties, including fines and imprisonment.
 Additionally, USCIS might use your reasons to deny future petitions for other relatives but if you are withdrawing due to reasons like a change in your relationship or financial issues, you can request to cancel the petition without fear of penalties or future petition denials.